Other health problems of Cats

 Mastocytoma in cats, otherwise known as mast cell tumors, can be either subcutaneous or visceral.
 This refers to whether they develop under the skin or on internal tissue, respectively.
 Subcutaneous mast cell tumors are more common and are the second most prevalent type of malignant tumor in cats.
 Visceral...

-Petting and brushing our cat helps to condition their coat, strengthen our bond and provide all-important affection.
+Petting and brushing our cat helps to condition their coat, strengthen our bond, and provide all-important affection.
 It also provides the opportunity to check their skin for any abnormalities.
 Sometimes inflammation and lumps can be seen when we look at the cat, others are only detectable when we feel them.
 As...

 Ear problems are relatively common in cats.
-Felines may experience itching, pain or discomfort to various degrees.
+Felines may experience itching, pain, or discomfort to various degrees.
 As they are very hygienic animals, we should not confuse regular cleaning of their ears for scratching.
 When a cat has a serious problem with their ears, they will keep scratching at them,...

 Cats have an innate hunting instinct which makes them seek out almost anything that moves.
 When they have access to the outside, their potential prey becomes even more varied.
 One potential prey for cats is the rat.
-Depending on their size, some rats can seem more like predator than prey.
+Depending on their size, some rats can seem more like predators than prey.
 This can cause...

 Although a cat's claws can do severe damage to their prey, they can be a sensitive part of their anatomy.
 Strong nails imply the cat is in good health and signs of damage to them imply the opposite.
 Nails are used to defend themselves against threats, climb, manipulate their environment and even mark their...